RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 ![Console messages GUI](/jhu-dvrk/sawIntuitiveResearchKit/wiki/dvrk-gui-console-messages.png)

-The console widget is a light weight widget that aggregates all the error messages from the different arms and allows to home all arms in one click.
+The console widget is a widget that aggregates all the error messages from the different arms and allows to home all arms in one click.

 ![Arm GUI](/jhu-dvrk/sawIntuitiveResearchKit/wiki/dvrk-gui-arm.png)

-The arm widget can be used to monitor messages specific to an arm, current 3D position (you can right click on the 3D view to change the orientation widget) and timing of the underlying component (homing, kinematics, ...).
+The arm widget can be used to monitor messages specific to an arm, current 3D position (you can right click on the 3D view to change the orientation widget), joint state, estimated wrench (you can right click on the 3D view to change the wrench widget) and timing of the underlying component (homing, kinematics, ...).

 ![Tele operation GUI](/jhu-dvrk/sawIntuitiveResearchKit/wiki/dvrk-gui-teleop.png)